ardanlabs/gotraining/reading/design_guidelines.md

 Writing idiomatic code in Go gets you a long way.
 But you can do so much more when you know how these things work.

-#### Decision Making and Trade-Offs
+#### Guidelines, Decision Making and Trade-Offs

-You can't make the best decisions without understanding the impact of your decisions.
+You must develop a design philosophy that establishes a set of guidelines.
+This is more important than developing a set of rules or patterns you apply blindly.
+Guidelines help to formulate, drive and validate decisions.
+You can't begin to make the best decisions without understanding the impact of your decisions.
 Every decision you make, every line of code you write comes with trade-offs.

-Evaluate the trade-offs of a decision in this order: Integrity, Readability, and then Performance.
-Before you allow a lower priority trade-off to trump you must consciously and with great reason be able to explain yourself.
+Develop your design philosophy around these three major categories in this order: Integrity, Readability, and then Performance.
+You must consciously and with great reason be able to explain the category you are choosing.

-* A design philosophy is far more important than a set of rules or patterns to apply like stamps.
-* Write code for today, design code for tomorrow.
-* Design principals are not rules, they're guidelines.

 **1) Integrity**
 This is the accuracy and consistency of your code performing every read, write and the execution of every instruction.
 Nothing trumps integrity - EVER.